Abhinav0915/PopNow/README.md

 # PopNow
-A flutter project which will give you reminders about your daily routine
+A flutter project where you can add reminders about your daily routine